CollinsLemeke/Facial-Expression-Recognition-Model/README.md

 - **Dropout 0.25 after conv blocks, 0.5 before the final dense layer:** Heavier dropout is applied where overfitting risk is highest (the fully connected head).
 Lighter dropout in conv blocks because BatchNorm already regularises them
 - **Dense(256) before the classifier:** Enough capacity to learn emotion-level abstractions without overwhelming the small 6×6×256 feature maps

-Total parameters: approximately **4.5M trainable**, all fitting comfortably in a free Kaggle T4 GPU.
+**Parameter count:** 3,510,215 total, of which 3,507,911 are trainable and 2,304 are non-trainable batch normalisation statistics.
+All of it fits comfortably on a free Kaggle T4 GPU.

 ---